Office: Social Sciences 126

-Early Modern World, Ming and Qing China, Jesuit history, economic and cultural networks between China, Europe, and the Americas
+Early Modern World, Europe and the World, Ming and Qing China, Jesuit history, economic and cultural networks between China, Europe, and the Americas

 "Dangers and Limitations of Jesuit Travel Throughout Eurasia During the Seventeenth and Eighteenth Centuries", World History Connected, vol. 10, no. 3, October 2013.

 “…Begin Mei 1693,… ergens op zee tussen Mozambique en Goa.
 Herinneringen van Philippe Couplet aan zijn medebroeder François de Rougemont (Trans.: May 1693, Mozambique, Goa: Memories of Phillipe Couplet to a fellow father, François de Rougemont), in: Leidschrift, Leiden, 18:3, 2004.
 (Nicolas Standaert, introduction; Frederik Vermote, article)

 “The Qing Empire and the Excluded Middle: The Role of the Jesuit Intermediaries during the Treaty of Nerchinsk”, in From Chinggisid to Qing: Empire in Asia: A New Global History, Vol. 1, Brian Farrell and Jack Fairey (eds.), London: Bloomsbury Press, 2016.

 “Finances of the Missions”, in Early Modern Catholic Global Missions, R. Po-chia Hsia (ed.), Leiden: Brill, 2016.